siemens/continuous-clearing/UsageDoc/CA_UsageDocument.md

   "BomFilePath":"/mnt/Output/<SW360 Project Name>_Bom.cdx.json",
-//IdentifierBomFilePath : For multiple project type "IdentifierBomFilePath": "", "ArtifactoryUploadApiKey": "<Insert ArtifactoryUploadApiKey in a secure way>", "ArtifactoryUploadUser": "<Insert ArtifactoryUploadUser>", "RemoveDevDependency": true,
+//IdentifierBomFilePath : For multiple project type "IdentifierBomFilePath": "", "ArtifactoryUploadApiKey": "<Insert ArtifactoryUploadApiKey in a secure way>",//This should be Jfrog Key "ArtifactoryUploadUser": "<Insert ArtifactoryUploadUser>",//This should be Jfrog user name "RemoveDevDependency": true,
   "EnableFossTrigger": true,
   "InternalRepoList": [